krhancoc/technology-radar/README.md

 ---

 Still lots of stuff I want to add.
 But hopefully by open sourcing it I can get suggestions of features others would like to see!
 I'm really enjoying this project and hopefully there are others that can find value in a tool like this.

-Going to be adding the modified project for the radar pretty soon here -- just scraping through it!

 **Resources Used:** This project uses, [Materialize](http://materializecss.com/) for css structure, and the [HapiJS](https://hapijs.com/) framework.
 And base project inspired by [build-your-own-radar](https://github.com/thoughtworks/build-your-own-radar)!